20 Horizon notation

 7. It does not occur within an E horizon.

-(x) Almost fragic To denote a brittle horizon that does not meet all the requirements of a fragipan, e.g. Bw(x).
+(x) Brittle To denote a horizon that meets some but not all of the requirements of a fragipan, e.g. Bw(x).

 y Gypsic To denote an accumulation of gypsum, CaSO4.